PaulleDemon/awesome-landing-pages/readme.md

 Contains free and open-sourced website templates, including but not limited to SaaS landing page, portfolio, Restaurant page and more.
 Useful, for freelancers, SaaS developers, and more.

 **[Continuously developed]** Feel free to star this repository.
-More templates will be uploaded from time to time.
+More templates will be uploaded weekly

+**Have a generic template in mind?**
+- Create a new [issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template request have enough likes, we'll make one.

 ## Features
 * Responsive.